MicrosoftDocs/content-templates/templates/org/aac/aac-article-title-content.md

 <!--
 - Don't add metadata to this Markdown file.
 Use the browser header template to create a YAML file that contains your metadata.
-- Before the "Architecture" heading, add a brief introductory paragraph with no heading.
+- Add a brief introductory paragraph with no heading.
 -->

 ## Architecture